On Signed Network Games with Binary Actions: Model

-Notice that a BR-reachable (hence, in particular a globally BR-reachable or globally BR-stable) set of strategy profiles $\mc X^*$ is necessarily non-empty.
+Notice that a BR-reachable (hence, in particular a globally BR-reachable or globally BR-stable) set of \tcb{action profile}s $\mc X^*$ is necessarily non-empty.
 Observe that a singleton $\{x^*\}$ is BR-invariant if and only if $x^*$ is a strict Nash equilibrium.
-A globally BR-stable set is one from which it is impossible to exit through unilateral best response modifications and that can be reached from every initial strategy profile through a finite number of such modifications.
+A globally BR-stable set is one from which it is impossible to exit through unilateral best response modifications and that can be reached from every initial \tcb{action profile} through a finite number of such modifications.

-\begin{remark} The notions of BR-reachability, BR-invariance, and global BR-stability are particularly relevant for the study of the so-called asynchronous best response dynamics \cite{Blume:1995}.
-These are a class of asynchronous dynamics modeled as discrete-time Markov chains with finite state space coinciding with the strategy profile set $\mc X$, whereby, at every time step $t=0,1,2,\ldots$, conditioned on the current configuration $X(t)=x$, one player $i$ is randomly selected from the player set $\mc V$ according to a distribution that assigns positive probability to all players, and she updates her action to a value $X_i(t + 1)$ chosen uniformly from her best response set $\mc B_i(x_{-i})$.
-In fact, observe that, on the one hand, a subset of strategy profiles $\mc X^*\subseteq\mc X$ is BR-invariant if and only if it is a trapping set for the asynchronous best response dynamics, i.e., if $X(s)\in\mc X^*$ for some $s\ge0$ implies that $X(t)\in\mc X^*$ for every $t\ge s$.
+\begin{remark} The notions of BR-reachability, BR-invariance, and BR-stability are particularly relevant for the study of so-called asynchronous best response dynamics \cite{Blume:1995}.
+These are a class of asynchronous dynamics modeled as discrete-time Markov chains with finite state space coinciding with the \tcb{action profile} set $\mc X$, whereby, at every time step $t=0,1,2,\ldots$, conditioned on the current configuration $X(t)=x$, one player $i$ is randomly selected from the player set $\mc V$ according to a distribution that assigns positive probability to all players, and she updates her action to a value $X_i(t + 1)$ chosen uniformly from her best response set $\mc B_i(x_{-i})$.
+In fact, observe that, on the one hand, a subset of \tcb{action profile}s $\mc X^*\subseteq\mc X$ is BR-invariant if and only if it is a trapping set for the asynchronous best response dynamics, i.e., if $X(s)\in\mc X^*$ for some $s\ge0$ implies that $X(t)\in\mc X^*$ for every $t\ge s$.
 On the other hand, $\mc X^*$ is globally BR-stable if and only if, for every probability distribution of the initial state $X(0)$ of the asynchronous best response dynamics, there exists a random time $T$ that is finite with probability $1$ and is such that $X(t)\in\mc X^*$ for every $t\ge T$. \end{remark}